Table of content

 6. Playing Live Like Online Without Tightening OOP

-Live poker runs at 30 hands per hour.
-Online runs at 75+.
+Live poker runs at 30 hands per hour while online runs at 75+.
 Most online strategy assumes fast decisions, thin value bets, and frequent positional steals.
 Live players who copy online ranges without adjusting for the slower pace and looser fields leak money from out of position.

 What to do instead: live, widen your late-position opens to exploit looser fields, but tighten your OOP calling ranges.
 Live opponents are less likely to fold to postflop aggression, which punishes thin OOP defends.